Across the Universe (film): Release

+Home media

 The DVD, UMD, and Blu-ray formats were released on February 5, 2008.
 On January 9, 2018, the film was re-released on Ultra HD Blu-ray.

+Reception

-Critical reception
+Critical response

-Rotten Tomatoes gives the film an approval rating of 53% based on 179 reviews, with an average rating of 5.9/10.
+Rotten Tomatoes gives the film an approval rating of 53% based on 176 reviews.
 The website's critical consensus reads, "Psychedelic musical numbers can't mask Across the Universes clichéd love story and thinly written characters."
 Metacritic gives the film a weighted average score of 56 out of 100, based on 29 critics, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times was extremely positive towards the film, giving it four out of four stars, calling it "an audacious marriage of cutting-edge visual techniques, heart-warming performances, 1960s history and the Beatles songbook" and calling Julie Taymor an "inventive choreographer".